 The valuation of this parameter is binary, namely 0 (no) or 1 (yes).
-In French and German, for instance, it happens to be zero, in Italian and Spanish it is 1.
-The "D-feature" is a special pronominal feature whose function is the licensing of the null pronoun "pro" in Spec T. The situation is not so 'simple', however.
-It is true that German is no general null subject language (18a), but like many other languages, it uses a null-subject construction in some particular type of finite clauses, namely in imperative clauses (18b).
-In Minimalist terms, there must be available a D-feature for T in German but it must not be used in declarative and interrogative clauses.
+In German and French, for instance, it happens to be zero, in Italian and Spanish it is 1.
+The "D-feature" is a special pronominal feature whose function is to license the null pronoun "pro" in Spec T. The situation is not so 'simple', however.
+It is true that German is no general null subject language (18a), but like many other languages, it uses a null-subject construction in a particular type of finite clauses, namely in imperative clauses (18b).
+In Minimalist terms, there is a D-feature for T available in German but it must not be used in declarative and interrogative clauses.
 It identifies a second-person null pronoun, in singular or plural.
-This analysis is questionable.45
+This analysis is questionable.44

-(18) a.
+- (18) a.
 Jetzt wundere (ich) mich.
 Heute regnet (es) nicht. now wonder (I) myself.
-Today rains (it) not b.
+Today rains (it) not - b.
 Jetzt denk (du) einmal nach!
 Jetzt denkt (ihr) einmal nach! now think{sg.} (you{sg.}) once about!
 Now think{pl.} (you{pl.}) once about!

 Even if we grant that problems with details are business-as-usual in every theory, the decisive moment in our case is not the details; it is the question of the ratio of parametrized to invariant elements in UG.
 The cross-linguistically attested invariants are little, variation is great.
 This is exactly the picture predicted by CEG.
 After well more than three hundred millennia, what we observe is the 'shock front' of the linguistic 'big bang' in the history of homo sapiens.
-Grammars develop and they develop in dissipative ways.
-The direction of change is not the direction towards a UG-based invariance or uniformity.
+Grammars develop and they develop in dissipative way.
+The direction of change is not the direction towards a UG-based uniformity.

 The UG theory predicts exactly the opposite, for the following reason: The UG system would be the conservative moment for variation and changes since it is the attractor that corrects transmission errors from generation to generation.
 Minor changes would be 'swamped'.
 In fact, this was a major problem for Darwin's theory once, known as Jenkin's (1867) swamping argument (Haider 2021:13): "Jenkin objected to Darwin's theory by pointing out that an accidentally appearing profitable variety could not be preserved by selection.
-It would be 'swamped' by the ordinary traits in the course of backcrossing in the population."
+It would be 'swamped' by the explain{Imp.} you two/both me the problem explain{Imp.} both/two me the problem ordinary traits in the course of backcrossing in the population."
 The problem disappeared only when the mechanism for the retention of mutations was understood.